eastmaels/steemblog.github.io/_posts/account/itchyfeetdonica/2019-07-03_292-my-trans-siberian-journey-3-ural-summer-potraits.md

 ***

 ##
-This sweet girl is my host in Yekaterinburg, and together we visited a forest nearby.
+This sweet girl in the first photo was my host in Yekaterinburg, and together we visited a forest nearby.
 Living in a place with a long harsh winter, she was extremely happy getting close to the Ural nature on a warm sunny day.
 She just couldn't stop singing and dancing all the time. :)

-When I'm going down the memory lane to my Trans-Siberian journey, many moments like this started to replay.
+When I'm going down the memory lane to my Trans-Siberian journey, moments like this started to replay.
 They are unforgettable because of these lovely people I met on the way.

 ##
 ![ql8uvzkpdy.jpg](https://img.esteem.ws/ql8uvzkpdy.jpg)